Kattis/problem-package-format/examples/generators.yaml.md

 # Types of generator programs.
       '01': stdout.py  3   # stdout of the command is written to 01.in.
-      '02': stdout.cpp 4   # c++ is compiled as for validators, and the resulting binary is run with argumetn `4`.
+      '02': stdout.cpp 4   # c++ is compiled as for validators, and the resulting binary is run with argument `4`.
       '03': dir 5          # directories are OK as for validators '04': tree 5         # keys from the global generators: dictionary may also be used.
       '05': a 5            # idem